 Over 2,000 acres of skiable descents for thrillseekers of all ability levels

 The San Juan Mountains have always been synonymous with riches.
 As a highly mineralized area, they played a large role in the early Colorado gold rush, and its many worn-out mines still remain, like monuments to a long-gone era.
-However, modern-day travelers make their way to Telluride, a city located on the western flank of the San Juan Mountains, seeking a different kind of treasure—San Juan’s unparalleled backcountry skiing opportunities!
+However, modern-day travelers make their way to the mountain range seeking a different kind of treasure—San Juan’s unparalleled backcountry skiing opportunities!
 The range’s high altitudes and cold temperatures make gold-standard powder available no matter the season.
 Furthermore, areas such as Telluride flourish with endless skiing variety, from steep, aesthetic couloirs and low-angle powder-filled glades to beautiful high alpine bowls.
 Remember the last time you just barely missed the jackpot?
-Don’t make the same mistake again—head to Telluride for some truly priceless backcountry skiing!
+Don’t make the same mistake again.
+Head to Telluride for some truly priceless backcountry skiing.
 Learn more about backcountry skiing in the San Juan Mountains from Ebony Roberts, outdoor enthusiast and adventurer.

 December through May